-• In groups of up to 2 students, use the methods taught in lecture to perform a small data analysis and then present your results to a general audience.
+- In groups of up to 2 students, use the methods taught in lecture to perform a data analysis and then present your results to a general audience. - To submit your results, you will be required to prepare a 5 minute presentation that you will need to record (using your computer, phone, etc.).

-- To submit your results, you will be required to prepare a 5 minute presentation that you will need to record (using your computer, phone, etc.). - You will need to display the results of your project in a logical way using slides or some other visual aid (e.g. PowerPoint, or other) and record you and your partner discussing these results, with a focus on why you chose to do certain things and interpretation of your results for a general (non-statistical) audience. - Presentations should be submitted on time (i.e. by the deadline).
-Late submissions will receive a 10% penalty for each day that the project is late, up to 72 hours at which point the project will not be accepted. - In general, extensions will not be given unless you are experiencing a serious medical or personal emergency.
+- You will need to display the results of your project in a logical way using slides or some other visual aid (e.g. PowerPoint, or other) and record you and your partner discussing these results, with a focus on why you chose to do certain things and interpretation of your results for a general (non-statistical) audience. - Presentations should be submitted on time (i.e. by the deadline).
+Late submissions will receive a 10% penalty for each day that the project is late, up to 72 hours at which point the project will not be accepted.
+There will be a 1-hour grace period before the late penalty is applied, to account for unanticipated technical issues. - In general, extensions will not be given unless you are experiencing a serious medical or personal emergency.
 If this is the case, you will be asked to complete a form available on Quercus to be submitted as early as possible (ideally before the deadline, but no later than 3 days after the deadline) to request an extension. - There is no make-up video project.
 A missed video project will be given a grade of 0.